 British Psychological Society blog

 Since 2005, I have collaborated with a range of people, particularly my colleagues Jo and Rachel at Affinity Health at Work, to conduct and publish research on the role of leadership and management in employee health and wellbeing.

 She is a Registered Occupational Psychologist, an Accredited Executive Coach and a Certified Coach Supervisor.
 Alongside her role at Affinity Coaching and Supervision, she is Founding Director of Affinity Health at Work and a member of the Health and Safety Executive Workplace Health Expert Committee.
+She is also an Insight Dialogue teacher.
 In order to have the best possible evidence-base for her work, Emma is actively involved in research; at the same time, her consultancy and coaching with a range of organisations ensures that the research is of genuine practical use in real-world settings.

 In 2019 Emma completed a Professional Doctorate, in which she conducted research exploring the use of mindfulness and relational mindfulness for leadership development.
 Building on this work, she has now developed a range of programmes applying relational mindfulness to support leadership development and coach development.
 She draws on 12 years’ previous experience working in international relations and communications.